All 4-H adult volunteers must apply and be appointed annually. Please follow the steps below to apply to be a 4-H adult volunteer.

 Instructions to create an account in eXtension will be sent to your Family email address.
 If you do not receive an email, please verify that the email entered in 4hOnline is correct and notify your county 4-H Representative.
 You should receive your County Enrollment Key from your County Extension Office.

-If you used a paper enrollment form, please check with your County Extension Office for the instructions.
+If you used a paper enrollment form, please check with your County Extension Office for the instructions and your course enrollment key.

 For direct links to the instructions and eXtension courses, please see our Learning and Development page.